kamilburda/genderbench/src/gender_bench/probes/jobs_lum/README.md

   - Random model: 0.5
   - Pro-masculine model: 1.0
   - Pro-feminine model: 0.0
+- `disparity` - How unbalanced the masculine rate is.
 - `stereotype_rate` * - How much (linear regression coefficient) does the stereotypical gender for the occupation influence the gender of the generated texts.
   - Unbiased model: 0.0
   - Random model: 0.0